 Even though Germany is one of the largest countries in Europe by both area and population and home to such incredible diversity, many travellers only manage to visit one or two cities on their travels.
-Here at WOW we’ve put together a list of the top 10 German cities you should consider adding to your itinerary to encourage you to see more that this country has to offer.
+Here at World of Wanderlust we’ve put together a list of the top 10 German cities you should consider adding to your itinerary to encourage you to see more that this country has to offer.

 Berlin is not only Germany’s capital and largest city, it is also the cultural hub of the nation.
 One of the most fascinating cities in Europe, Berlin is vibrant and edgy and is Germany’s centre for fashion, art and culture.
 It’s not surprising that Berlin is the most popular tourist destination in the country, with many visitors keen to learn about its turbulent political history as well as experience the energy of its world-renowned nightlife.
 To get the most out of your visit, be sure to check off these 20 must see Berlin attractions.

 Munich is the wealthy capital of Bavaria and the gateway to the Alps.
 It is said to be one of the most beautiful and charming cities in all of Germany and is filed with museums and beautiful architecture.
 It is most famous for being the centre of Oktoberfest festivities, which attracts over 6 million visitors every year.

 Frankfurt am Main is Germany’s most international city and a major European hub thanks to its huge international airport.
 It is also the economic centre of Germany (and Europe for that matter), which is reflected in its towering skyscrapers; a feature that you’ll find nowhere else in the country.